Last Year’s Winner: “13th”

 In recent years, documentaries with a little extra buzz have done well for themselves in this category.
 Both “What Happened, Miss Simone?” and “13th” benefitted from earning Oscar nominations.
 That bodes well for “Icarus,” which won the Academy Award for Best Documentary Feature earlier this year.
 No other contenders were Film Academy nominees, but that doesn’t mean there aren’t docs or nonfiction specials with lots of buzz.

-“Gaga: Five Foot Two” also has star power to spare, given its main subject, and Lady Gaga even has early Oscar buzz going for her acting debut in “A Star is Born.”
-“Jim & Andy: The Great Beyond – Featuring a Very Special, Contractually Obligated Mention of Tony Clifton” has the biggest name on the ballot — literally, that’s the full title — and it’s made quite a stir with streaming subscribers.
-That could push it past a heap of other contenders like “Baltimore Rising” (HBO), “Jonestown: The Women Behind the Massacre” (A&E), “Tickling Giants,” and “Tiny Shoulders: Rethinking Barbie” (Hulu).
+Netflix also has “Jim & Andy: The Great Beyond – Featuring a Very Special, Contractually Obligated Mention of Tony Clifton,” sporting the biggest name on the ballot — literally, that’s the full title.
+It’s made quite a stir with streaming subscribers.
+That could push it into the winners’ circle, just as it helped edge its way into the race at all.

 - “The Zen Diaries of Garry Shandling”

-In a Perfect World: “Jim & Andy: The Great Beyond – Featuring a Very Special, Contractually Obligated Mention of Tony Clifton,” “March of the Penguins 2: The Next Step”
+Should Win: “Jim & Andy: The Great Beyond – Featuring a Very Special, Contractually Obligated Mention of Tony Clifton”